Mount Erebus disaster: Inquiries

 Despite Flight 901 crashing in one of the most isolated parts of the world, evidence from the crash site was extensive.
 Both the cockpit voice recorder and the flight data recorder were in working order and able to be deciphered.
-Extensive photographic footage, including video, from the moments before the crash was available; being a sightseeing flight, most passengers were carrying cameras, from which the majority of the film could be developed.
+Extensive photographic footage, including cine film, from the moments before the crash was available; being a sightseeing flight, most passengers were carrying cameras, from which the majority of the film could be developed.

 Official accident report

 The accident report compiled by New Zealand's chief inspector of air accidents, Ron Chippindale, was released on 12 June 1980.
 It cited pilot error as the principal cause of the accident and attributed blame to the decision of Collins to descend below the customary minimum altitude level, and to continue at that altitude when the crew was unsure of the plane's position.
 The customary minimum altitude prohibited descent below 6000 ft even under good weather conditions, but a combination of factors led the captain to believe the plane was over the sea (the middle of McMurdo Sound and few small low islands), and previous Flight 901 pilots had regularly flown low over the area to give passengers a better view, as evidenced by photographs in Air New Zealand's own travel magazine and by first-hand accounts of personnel based on the ground at NZ's Scott Base.